shreekanthashokg-lang/igital-diary-project/README.md

-📓 Digital Diary : Mini Project
+📓 DIGITAL Diary : Mini Project
 A FUL-featured digital diary Web Application built with Flask,SQLAlchemy and Bootstrap 5.
 Designed as A PRATICE project to demonstrate user authentication, CRUD operations, mood tracking, tagging, and responsive design.